Diabetes Medication Rx Consult Online

 Prescription diabetes medications are frequently used in managing blood sugar levels in diabetics.
 Examples of prescription diabetes medications:

 Prescription medications used for treating diabetes can cause side effects.
 Side effects can include nausea, vomiting, diarrhea and stomach ache.
 All medications for diabetes management can cause hypoglycemia (low blood sugar).
 All diabetes medications can cause a hypersensitivity or allergic reaction when used and should be avoided if there is a history of this type of reaction.
 Questions and concerns about diabetes medication side effects should be directed to one's medical provider and pharmacist prior to use.
-Some devices used for managing one's diabetes such as the FreeStyle Libre System also require a prescription from a medical provider before they can be obtained from a pharmacy.
+Some devices used for managing one's diabetes such as the Dexcom CGM and the FreeStyle Libre System also require a prescription from a medical provider before they can be obtained from a pharmacy.

 Type 1 vs. Type 2 Diabetes